JadenFurtado/security_writeups/README.md

 ### How good am I?

 I am not the best or an expert at any of this.
 I love technology and computers and maths and well, just problem solving in general.
-All I want to do is to become better at what I do, be it maths, developing software or even cyber security .
+I want to learn and pickup whatever I can, whenever I can.
+All I want to do is to become better at what I do, be it maths, developing software or even cyber security.